History of Community in Timeline

 1986: McMillan and Chavis identify four elements of "sense of community"

-In 1986, McMillan and Chavis identified four elements that constitute a 'sense of community'.
+In 1986, McMillan and Chavis identified the four key elements that constitute a "sense of community".

-In 1987, Scott Peck, in his book 'The Different Drum: Community-Making and Peace', argued that the sense of community can be consciously built through deliberate design and knowledge of specific rules, outlining a four-stage process.
+In 1987, Scott Peck, in "The Different Drum: Community-Making and Peace", posited that the sense of community, often accidental during crises, can be intentionally cultivated through deliberate design and the application of specific rules across four stages.

 The Different Drum: Community Making and Peace (New Hope for Humankind)